Fi

 An initial stage of rotations and cross-disciplinary coursework encourages broad exposure to important scientific approaches and problems, allowing students to lay a solid foundation for intensive research in the second phase of the PhD program.

-Structure of the PhD Program
+Philosophy and Objectives of the PhD Program

-The goal of the ISTA PhD program is to produce intellectually broad, curious, open-minded scientists who are able to approach problems from different angles and can collaborate with diverse types of scientists.
-To this end, our students complete an innovative interdisciplinary training program consisting of both research and taught elements, and receive close mentoring by world-class faculty from different disciplines.
+To this end, our students complete an unique interdisciplinary training program consisting of both research and taught elements, and receive close mentoring by world-class faculty from different disciplines.

 Students typically complete their studies in 4.5–6 years.
 Students who are working in theoretical groups typically are faster than students working in experimental groups (upper bound).